Open-CSP/FlexForm/README.md

 ## Installation

-Grab in instance from https://github.com/WikibaseSolutions/FlexForm.
+Grab in instance from https://github.com/Open-CSP/FlexForm.
 Create a "FlexForm" folder in your Wiki extensions folder and extract the files there.

 Or install using Composer.
 Read more here: https://www.mediawiki.org/wiki/Composer/For_extensions

-The Composer required name is: wikibase-solutions/flex-form
+The Composer required name is: open-csp/flex-form

+If you are not installing FlexForm using composer, then you still need to run ```php composer --update``` inside extensions/Flex-Form

 ```
 composer require wikibase-solutions/flex-form